 On October 8, 1954, President Dwight D. Eisenhower issued the first Veterans Day Proclamation:

 “In order to ensure proper and widespread observance of this anniversary, all veterans, all veterans’ organizations, and the entire citizenry will wish to join hands in the common purpose.
 Toward this end, I am designating the Administrator of Veterans’ Affairs as Chairman of a Veterans Day National Committee, which shall include such other persons as the Chairman may select, and which will coordinate at the national level necessary planning for the observance.
 I am also requesting the heads of all departments and agencies of the Executive branch of the Government to assist the National Committee in every way possible.”

-The official Veterans Day observance continued to be recognized on November 11 until in 1968 the Uniform Holiday Bill made changes to ensure a three day holiday weekend for Federal employees.
-But Congress managed to confuse the public with this move and many states continued to observe as they had.
-When Veterans Day was federally observed on October 25, 1971, it was met with much confusion and ultimately led to a return to the November 11 observance beginning in 1978.
+The official Veterans Day observance continued to be recognized on November 11 until 1968.
+The Uniform Holiday Bill made changes to ensure a three-day holiday weekend for Federal employees.
+But Congress managed to confuse the public with this move, and many states continued to observe as they had.
+When Veterans Day was federally observed on October 25, 1971, it was met with much confusion, leading to a return to the November 11 observance beginning in 1978.

 In doing so, Congress ensured that the historical significance of Veterans Day was preserved, along with the importance of the holiday in focusing attention on American Veterans for their tremendous sacrifices for our nation and our freedom.

-Veterans Day observance in the United States is different from that of November 11 observances in Europe, which continue to commemorate those who died in war.
-In the U.S. the date is a celebration of all Veterans, living or dead, regardless of conflict, and Memorial Day in May is instead used as a national remembrance of those Americans who have died in war.
+Veterans Day observance in the United States is different from November 11 observances in Europe, which continue to commemorate those who died in war.
+In the U.S., the date is a celebration of all Veterans, living or dead, regardless of conflict.
+Memorial Day in May is instead used as a national remembrance of those Americans who have died in war.

 — Dwight D. Eisenhower